ngocuong0105/dendron-wiki/vault/interviews.Behaviour.md

 LP principles from Stefan are pretty good stuff.
 You should do your own like these.

 Listen, listen, listen!
 Do not interrupt even if you know something - no points for saying things quickly if you interrupt.

+Create **Bullet points to some of your major projects (stories)** and referece those during interview.

 need to prepare stories per each company